eviltwo/AssetShelf/README.md

 # Asset Shelf
-This is an asset browsing tool for Unity.
-In development.
+Asset Shelf is an asset browser for Unity that displays the contents of specified folders in a list.
+You can drag and drop the displayed assets into scenes or other areas.